Planck 2018 results. IV. Diffuse component separation: CMB maps

 A complementary measure of correlations and non-Gaussianity are given by real-space 2- and 3-point correlation functions.
 These functions are defined as the average product of $N$ observed fields, measured in a fixed relative distance on the sky.
 In the case of the CMB, the fields correspond to temperature anisotropy $\Delta T$ and two Stokes parameters $Q$ and $U$ describing the linear polarization of the radiation in a given direction (see \citealt{planck2016-l07} for more detail).

-Because of computational limitations, we restrict our analysis to the pseudo-collapsed and equilateral configurations of the 3-point functions and low resolution CMB maps with a resolution parameter $N_{\rm side}=64$ and smoothed with a $160\arcm$ FWHM Gaussian beam.
+Because of computational limitations, we restrict our analysis to the pseudo-collapsed and equilateral configurations of the 3-point functions and low resolution CMB maps with a resolution parameter $N_{\rm side}=64$ and smoothed with a $160\arcm$ FWHM Gaussian beam (see \citealt{planck2016-l07} for a description of the procedure for downgrading and smoothing the maps).
 For both temperature and polarization, we employ the common masks described above, downgraded in the same way as CMB maps.
 Because we analyse half-difference maps, the common mask is combined with the corresponding unobserved pixel mask.
 The resulting 2- and 3-point correlation functions for the \commander\ HMHD and OEHD maps are presented in Fig.~\ref{fig:npt_commander} (figures for the remaining component separation maps can be found in the Appendix \ref{app:npt_functions}).
-We use a simple $\chi^2$ statistic to quantify the agreement between the observed data and the FFP10 noise simulations.
+We use a simple $\chi^2$ statistic to quantify the agreement between the observed data and the full-focal-plane noise simulations (FFP10; \citealp{planck2014-a14}).
 Table~\ref{tab:prob_npt} lists the significance level in terms of the fraction of simulations with a larger $\chi^2$ value than the observed map.
 Corresponding analysis for full CMB maps is provided in \citet{planck2016-l07}.

-The results indicate consistency between the half-difference maps estimated using the different component-separation methods.
-Moreover, no statistically significant deviations between data and simulations are found at these angular scales.
+We can observe quite significant scatter in the results for the half-difference maps estimated using the different component-separation methods.
+This is not surprising, as different component-separation methods respond to noise and systematic effects in a different way.
+No statistically significant deviations between data and simulations are found at these angular scales except a few cases for the 3-point functions with deviation significance around 99\,\%.
 Note, however, that the confidence regions derived from the noise simulations do vary between methods, indicating that each method results in different effective statistical properties.
 To avoid biases, it is therefore essential to analyse each map together with the simulations constructed specifically for that map.